Changissnz/selfinterest/README.md

 to shrivel and shy away from outlets that are believed to be conducive to the networked threat that is the APT.
 Open development cannot proceed and security is allocated to matters long past.
-Conversion of construction and equilibrium processes into penalist policies; there is threat somewhere such that the source of the threat is distances away although the tentacles connected to the threat are nearby, so therefore, trust the erected defense mechanisms, part of a new kind of equilibrium, for these threats over else.
-Persistence of source for adversity implies a possibility: the adversary would rather rule than destroy.
+Conversion of construction and equilibrium processes into penalist policies; there is threat somewhere such that the source of the threat is distances away, although the tentacles connected to the threat are nearby, so therefore, trust the erected defense mechanisms, part of a new kind of equilibrium, for these threats over else.
+Persistence of source of adversity implies a possibility: the adversary would rather rule than destroy.
 This possibility of motive is a cornerstone of civil politics.
-The source persists as adversary maybe because said source cannot deal a conclusive effect to the target, due to insufficiency of capability.
+The source persists as adversary maybe because said source cannot deal a conclusive effect to the target, due to insufficiency in capability.
 But imagine, for a second, a bird "playing" around with a worm, pecking it in continual fashion, perhaps deriving a sense of pleasure from prolonging the consumption of its next meal.
 This analogy describes another possibility that APTs may strive for: an infinite-like dominance extorting for "value" of sorts.
 The retreat of a target, from an APT, into its self poses the question to the